pierrejacob/bayeshscore/README.md

 # HyvarinenSSM
-Implementation of Hyvarinen scoring rule for state space models
+Implementation of Hyvarinen scoring rule for iid, time series and state space models